Maynard tape primer: Initial reception

 Maynard's new system still required the musket's powder and Minié ball to be loaded conventionally into the barrel, but the tape system meant that the percussion cap no longer needed to be manually loaded onto the percussion lock's nipple.
 This saved the soldier a step during the reloading process, which increased the soldier's overall rate of fire.

 The Ordnance Board was initially hesitant about the design, but the secretary of war, future Confederate President Jefferson Davis, was so enthusiastic about the design that it was installed on the Springfield Model 1855 rifle-musket.

 Performance in the field

-The Maynard tape worked well under controlled conditions, but proved to be unreliable in the field.
-The mechanism proved to be delicate and fouled easily with mud and debris.
-The tape had been advertised as waterproof, but moisture tended to be its worst problem.
-The paper strips were susceptible to adverse weather and even humidity.
-For later muskets like the Springfield Model 1861, the Ordnance Department abandoned the Maynard system and went back to the earlier percussion lock.
+The Maynard tape worked well as long as the tapes were kept dry, proving to be fragile in comparison to copper caps, and unreliable under bad weather conditions.
+In 1860, the Maynard system was deemed by the War Department as unreliable and abandoned.
 The M1855 was designed to use either the Maynard system or standard percussion caps, and so remained functional even with the problems of the Maynard system.

 Variations of the Maynard tape system are still used today in modern toy guns.